ajsaule/password-generator/README.md

 I took some unique learnings away from this project:

-Firstly that you can use `Math.random()` and multiply it by the length of an array to generate a randomly selected index.
-Also I learned that you can create an array with with the array constructor and map over that, passing a function reference to that map method to execute and return ad 1:1 copy of that array but with the output of the given function that was passed to the method.
+Firstly that you can use `Math.random()` and multiply it by the length of an array to generate a randomly selected array index.
+Also I learned that you can create an array with with the array constructor and map over that passing a function reference to that map method to execute and return a 1:1 copy of that array but with the output of the given function that was passed to the method.
 The relevant code is below.

 ```js
 const characterGenerator = (): string => {